Friday, August 31, 2012

 Home is the Sailor (Day Keene, 1953)

 This is quality, really good stuff.
-Maybe because its style belongs to some different times or maybe because writing is so good, but I just couldn’t put it down.
-Or maybe it is because it is just weird and totally predictable but at the same time you have no idea what next chapter will bring.
+Maybe because its style belongs to some different times, or maybe because writing is so good, but I just couldn’t put it down.
+Or maybe it is because it is just weird and totally predictable, but at the same time, you have no idea what the next chapter will bring.

-It starts conventionally with Swede Nelson just coming off the ship finishing his last job and planning to settle down on some farm in Minnesota with a girl he’s going to merry.
-So of course he goes to a gambling joint, gets drunk and into a fight.
+It starts conventionally with Swede Nelson just coming off the ship, finishing his last job, and planning to settle down on some farm in Minnesota with a girl he’s going to marry.
+So, of course, he goes to a gambling joint, gets drunk and gets into a fight.
 So far so good, it does get a bit strange when some dame saves him and his money without apparent reason (they don’t have sex).
-And then things go really weird and wild because in just three days our couple gets madly in love and decides to merry.
-And, oh yes, in the process they do kill one guy.
+And then things go really weird and wild because in just three days our couple gets madly in love and decides to get married.
+And, oh yes, in the process, they do kill one guy.

-Story takes its time and goes very slowly and sending just enough warning signs (loved the one when she squashes a bee in the car!).
-In the meantime few characters are introduced (local law enforcement, few shady helpers at the inn she owns) and also some dark mystery from past appears every now and then in the local newspaper.
+The story takes its time and goes very slowly, and sends just enough warning signs (loved the one when she squashes a bee in the car!).
+In the meantime, a few characters are introduced (local law enforcement, a few shady helpers at the inn she owns), and some dark mystery from the past appears every now and then in the local newspaper.
 Just enough to pay attention…

 Superb writing - simple, tight and stylish without being too over the top.
-Great plotting and suspense with good mixture of mystery, drama and thriller and hard-boiled ending.
+Great plotting and suspense with a good mixture of mystery, drama, thriller and hard-boiled ending.
 Plus hot women and some sex, just the way we like it!

 4.5/5